-The Daring Way: Show Up, Be Seen, Live Brave™ (A retreat for women)
+The Daring Way: Show Up, Be Seen, Live Brave™ (A Retreat For Women)

-Kathy Tolstrup and Michele Faris
+Kathy Williams-Tolstrup and Michele Faris

 December 12–14, 2014

 Join us as we come together as women to appreciate the beauty of our imperfections and discover how our vulnerabilities are a powerful source of courage, compassion, and connection.
-Based on Dr. Brené Brown’s popular The Daring Way™ method, this weekend intensive will examine the thoughts, emotions, and behaviors that are holding us back—such as shame and worthiness—and identify new choices and practices to help us move toward more authentic and wholehearted living.
+Based on Dr. Brené Brown’s popular The Daring Way™ method, this weekend intensive will examine the thoughts, emotions, and behaviors that are holding us back—such as shame and unworthiness—and identify new choices and practices to help us move toward more authentic and wholehearted living.
 Through dialogue, sharing, and contemplative exercises, we will cultivate daily practices that transform the way we live, love, parent, and lead.

 Michele Faris, PsyD, licensed psychologist, and Certified Daring Way Facilitator, is a senior staff member at the Colorado State University Counseling Center and has a practice in Fort Collins.
 Dr. Faris has been in practice for over 30 years and uses tools from Eastern and Western approaches.
 She also draws on her own life experience as a woman, cancer survivor, and mother.